-Both master's programs are one full year in length while the diplomas are two terms.
+Both master's programs are three full-time terms (1 year) in length while the diplomas are two terms.

-The Northern Studies program is a collaboration of six departments: Geography & Environmental Studies, Sociology and Anthropology, Earth Sciences, Biology, School of Public Policy and Administration and the Institute of Indigenous and Canadian Studies.
+The Northern Studies program is a collaboration of six departments: Geography & Environmental Studies, Sociology and Anthropology, Earth Sciences, Biology, School of Public Policy and Administration and the School of Indigenous and Canadian Studies.
 This collaboration allows for a variety of faculty research interests, which can be viewed on the Northern Studies website.